-- 43. With respect to the required supplementary information accompanying the financial statements: - a.
+43. With respect to the required supplementary information accompanying the financial statements:

+- a.
 We acknowledge our responsibility for the presentation of the required supplementary information in accordance with accounting principles generally accepted in the United States of America. - b.
-We believe the required supplementary information, including its form and content, is measured and fairly presented in accordance with accounting principles generally accepted in the United States of America.
+We believe the required supplementary information, including its form and content, is measured and fairly presented in accordance with accounting principles generally accepted in the United States of America. - c.
+The methods of measurement or presentation have not changed from those used in the prior period.